PickNikRobotics/beta_moveit_website/_posts/2020-09-04-moveit-2-released-for-ros-2-foxy.md

 ## **Getting Started**

 To jump in, we have prepared several example applications and launch configurations for testing [MoveItCpp](https://github.com/ros-planning/moveit2/tree/main/moveit_demo_nodes/run_moveit_cpp), [MoveGroup](https://github.com/ros-planning/moveit2/tree/main/moveit_demo_nodes/run_move_group) and [MoveIt Servo](https://github.com/ros-planning/moveit2/blob/main/moveit_ros/moveit_servo/doc/running_the_demos.md).
-Full tutorials have yet to be ported from MoveIt 1, but due to their similarity are still largely applicable.
+Full tutorials are yet to be ported from MoveIt 1, but due to their similarity are still largely applicable.
+We know it takes forever to get things running if you are new to ROS2, so we’ve prepared an LXD container that provides you with a precompiled MoveIt 2 workspace that allows you to run all demos right away Check out [these instructions](https://docs.google.com/document/d/15TJ8U9vk6NBaOUkObfPLFdjzut-JsJsb__H-0mbethE/edit?usp=sharing).

 ## **Thanks**